-There is so much opportunity in our mission to create a million jobs, and I’m happy that we have friends like john Jonas and job.ph our friends with Fiverr, Nelson, who got a bunch of 7 figure agencies in his group, so he’s helping agency scale.
+There is so much opportunity in our mission to create a million jobs, and I’m happy that we have friends like John Jonas and our friends with Fiverr, Nelson, who have a bunch of 7 figure agencies and helping other agencies scale.

-We want to create jobs together based on clear, fair instructions, anyone who can qualify, anyone who can get these things done, doesn’t matter where in the plant, doesn’t matter if they are a single mom, doesn’t matter if you are broke if you can get the job done.
-We want to hire you.
+We want to create jobs together based on clear, fair instructions for anyone who can qualify and get these things done; doesn’t matter where on the planet, if you are a single mom or broke.
+If you can get the job done, we want to hire you, period.

-So, I hope that is encouraging for you, and I hope that you can step ahead and be ahead of most of the people who make mistakes when applying for jobs, whether for us or somebody else.
+So, I hope that is encouraging for you and that you can step ahead and be ahead of most people who make mistakes when applying for jobs, whether for us or somebody else.

 Looking forward to seeing your progress, and if by some chance you don’t hear from us or you get declined, maybe you are not ready.

 You can always try again.
-We believe people can constantly improve and accelerate their learning.
+We believe people can constantly improve and accelerate learning.

 And we are a team that comes from making many mistakes we have seen in the last 20+ years of hiring.